Picnics + Potlucks: Tips and Techniques

 Keep the salad dry.
 If you are bringing salads with lettuce greens, pack the dressing separately and toss the salads when you get there.
 Otherwise, lean more towards making pasta salads or sturdy vegetable sides.

 Grains!
-Pasta or Grain salads are a great anchor to a picnic spread.
+Pasta or Grain salads are a great anchor to picnics.
 These days, grains have never been more popular, there are so many fantastic recipes to choose from.
 And never forget about potato salad, especially mayo-free ones, which hold up well against the heat.

 Bye-bye, berry pie.
 When it comes to dessert, you’ll probably want to leave the layer cake and juicy fruit pie at home because they’ll be messy and won’t hold up to the heat as well.
 Brownies, bars, cookies — that’s usually the way to go.